-- Consider the needs of all road users, including the most vulnerable such as children, seniors, persons with disabilities, and persons of limited means, throughout the Monterey Bay region to the greatest extent possible and practicable. - 2.
+- 1. Consider the needs of all road users, including the most vulnerable such as children, seniors, persons with disabilities, and persons of limited means, throughout the Monterey Bay region to the greatest extent possible and practicable. - 2.
 Encourage the integration of the vision, purpose, and goals of this Complete Streets Policy into the project development process for surface transportation projects in the Monterey Bay region. - 3.
-Create a safe, equitable, balanced, comprehensive, integrated, fully interconnected, functional, reliable, convenient, resilient, and visually attractive surface transportation network in the Monterey Bay region. - 4.
-Promote the use of the latest and best complete streets design standards, principles, policies, and guidelines within the context of the community. - 5.
-Support flexibility for different types of streets, communal areas, and users to enhance the access and mobility experience. - 6.
-Plan, design, operate, and maintain a multimodal network of complete streets that supports sustainable development and provides livable, healthy, equitable, and prosperous communities. - 7.
-Make active transportation and transit safer and more convenient to increase use of these modes of transportation. - 8.
+Encourage the integration of the vision, purpose, and goals of this Complete Streets Policy into land use and development decisions to encourage the development of walkable, bikeable, and transit friendly neighborhoods. - 4.
+Create a safe, equitable, balanced, comprehensive, integrated, fully interconnected, functional, reliable, convenient, resilient, and visually attractive surface transportation network in the Monterey Bay region. - 5.
+Promote the use of the latest and best complete streets design standards, principles, policies, and guidelines within the context of the community. - 6.
+Support flexibility for different types of streets, communal areas, and users to enhance the access and mobility experience. - 7.
+Plan, design, operate, and maintain a multimodal network of complete streets that supports sustainable development and provides livable, healthy, equitable, and prosperous communities. - 8.
+Make active transportation and transit safer and more convenient to increase use of these modes of transportation. - 9.
 Support transportation options that improve public health.